Misselwood Concours d'Elegance: History

 Founded in 2009 by Patrick Cornelissen, the inaugural event took place in the summer of 2010 as the North shore Concours d’Elegance, and attracted 1,000 spectators and around 65 concours cars.
 Nowadays, the Misselwood Concours d’Elegance draws spectators and automobiles from all over the United States.

 For the 2011 edition, the show moved to its current fixed date of the last weekend in July.
 That year the show also added a non-judged collector field, in addition to the established concours field.

 After the 2012 edition, the show was renamed Misselwood Concours d’Elegance as homage to the extraordinary oceanfront property once owned by Susan B. Cabot, a Boston Brahmin – one of the “first families of Boston”.

 In 2012 a partnership was formed with the Essex National Heritage Commission to help support a Tour d'Elegance, which takes place on the Saturday preceding the Concours d'Elegance.
 Following the Essex Coastal Scenic Byway, the tour lets drivers explore the winding roads of Cape Ann, starting in Newburyport and ending at the Misselwood Estate.

 Shifting to a full weekend of events, a Tour d’Elegance, similar to the Pebble Beach Tour d'Elegance and the Road Tour organized at the Amelia Island Concours, was added in 2013.
 The inaugural event featured 80 vehicles, including a 1908 Stanley Model K from the Owls Head Transportation Museum, although a broken linkage rod ended the tour early for the caretakers.

 2013 also welcomed record crowds and the concours field expanded considerably, opening up an extra show field next to its home at the Misselwood Estate.
-As only one of two concours shows in the New England region, the Misselwood Concours provides an opportunity for the New England automobile community to congregate and showcase their exceptional vehicles.
+As one of only a few concours shows in the New England region, the Misselwood Concours provides an opportunity for the New England automobile community to congregate and showcase their exceptional vehicles.

 Since 2014, the Misselwood Concours has continued to grow and provide scholarship funds for Endicott College students.